KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.md

 ## ac_sapling

-The `ac_sapling` parameter adjusts the block height of an Smart Chain's default sapling activation.
+The `ac_sapling` parameter adjusts the block height of a Smart Chain's default sapling activation.
 (Sapling is an upstream privacy technology provided by [Zcash](https://z.cash/), of which Komodo is a fork.)

 By default, sapling will activate at block 61 on a newly created Smart Chain.